harshsharma87/harsh_flask_web_app_docker/README.md

 Next step is to containerized this image and run it, you have to execute the below command:
   $ docker run -d -p  --name [container name]  [image ID or name]

--d : Runs the container in background and print container ID.
--p : By this you can publish the container's port to the local machine.
-I’ve used port 8081 - this will allow us to go to http://localhost:8081 on our machine & view the container’s response on that same port.
+-d : Runs the container in background and print container ID; -p : By this you can publish the container's port to the local machine.
+I’ve used port 8081 - this will allow us to go to http://localhost:8081 on our machine & view the container’s response on that same port;
 --name : Assign a name to the container.

 Note: 8081:8081 = Host Machine Port : Container Port. (you can use any random port).
 Also 0.0.0.0 means local host machine.
 To see the port binding between the host machine and the container, you can run command:  $ docker inspect [Container name or ID]